 Milestones in Human Thought

-As important and far-ranging as the fundamental achievements above are, the abilities developed in the past few hundred thousand years–for instance, language, consciousness, writing–that we revel most in, but the basic skills above must be noted for the ground-laying behavior choices we make.
+As important and far-ranging as the fundamental achievements above are, the abilities developed in the past few hundred thousand years–for instance, language, consciousness, writing–that we revel most in, but the basic skills above must not be overlooked.
+They lay the ground for our behavior choices.